heidenreich/theironyard.github.io/source/_posts/2013-12-09-welcoming-john-saddington-to-the-team.markdown

 [^1]: You can read about the success of our Academy graduates as well as some thoughts on our plans for expansion in [this GSA Business article](http://gsabusiness.com/news/49715-iron-yard-to-expand-code-school?rss=0).

-[^2]: We're hiring developers and community managers.
-If you're interested or know someone who might be, [check out our jobs page](http://theironyard.com/jobs).

-[^3]: John is an amazing entreprenur, hacker, husband and dad.
+[^2]: John is an amazing entreprenur, hacker, husband and dad.
 A long-time friend and mentor, he's a perfect fit for our culture, and his skillset is going to bring a truckload of value to The Iron Yard.
 You can read more about him [on his website](http://john.do/about/).
+He's is also a prolific [blogger](http://john.do) and [Tweeter](http://twitter.com/saddington).

+[^3]: We're hiring developers and community managers.
+If you're interested or know someone who might be, [check out our jobs page](http://theironyard.com/jobs).